paulofelipefeitosa/prebaking-middleware-2020/README.md

 bash run-experiment.sh java noop 200 criu ../noop-vanilla-config.json > log.out 2> log.err
 ```
 The files `log.out` and `log.err` file will contain the `stdout` and `stderr`
 execution logs.
-You can consult these files to identify any unexpected error
-during the experiment execution.

 If the above commands execute successfully, then an
 [output CSV file](serverless-handlers/README.md#results-artifact) will be created
 containing all the collected metrics during the experiment execution.
 A successful
 output file will hold the metrics data for 200 executions with 200 requests each.

-Please quick check this file and rename it to `startup-time-java-noop-vanilla.csv`.
+Please quick check the output file and rename it to `startup-time-java-noop-prebaking.csv`.

 #### Java Image-Resizer